tjpilant/Aigent/README.md

 To use the OCR functionality:

 1. Ensure the server is running (development or production).
+2. Navigate to the web interface (typically http://localhost:3000 for local development).
+3. Select one or multiple files (images or PDFs) to process.
+4. Choose the OCR method (Google Cloud Vision or Tesseract).
+5. Click the "Process Files" button.
+6. Once processing is complete, download buttons will appear for each processed file.

+Alternatively, you can use the API directly:

-2. Send a POST request to `/api/process-ocr` with the following:
+Send a POST request to `/api/process-ocr` with the following:
    - Form data with a 'file' field containing the image or PDF to process.
-   - Form data with an 'ocrMethod' field set to 'google'.
+   - Form data with an 'ocrMethod' field set to either 'google' or 'tesseract'.

-3. The API will return a JSON response with the OCR results and a file token.
+The API will return a JSON response with the OCR results and a file token for each processed file.

 Example using curl:
 ```